Blogs and Articles Written By Randy

 Sitting on the bow of your boat while underway is the worse place you can sit.
 It only takes a small bump and a half a second to send you over the bow, under the boat, and into the prop.

-This subject came to my attention when a friend's nine year old daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
+This subject came to my attention when a friend's daughter fell off of the front rail of a pontoon boat and was instantly killed when the propeller struck her.
 It happens more often than we think.
 As a boat operator, you are responsible for every person on your vessel.
 Stay Focused and Stay Safe!